 - 10 kilometers for 10 KM Eggs (purple).

-Does it matter what type of Incubator you use for each type of egg?
+Does it matter what type of Incubator you use for every kind of egg?

-Any type of Incubator can be used to hatch any type of Pokémon Egg.
+Any Incubator can be used to hatch any Pokémon Egg.
 That said, if you want the most from your Incubators:

 - Put 2 KM eggs in your unlimited use Incubator first.